-Is Nick The Father Of Offred's Baby On 'The Handmaid's Tale'?
-3 Clues To Hold You Over
+3 Clues That Nick Is The Father Of Offred's Baby In 'The Handmaid's Tale'

 The Handmaid's Tale is a story that encompasses many things, including a near future dystopia and the perils of not fighting back when government starts curbing the rights of the citizenry.
 But at its heart, The Handmaid's Tale is the story of fertile women as sexual chattel in a world where mass sterilization has occurred.
 Offred and her fellow Handmaids are valued for their ability to have children in a world where very few can.
 Which is why the question of Nick being the father of Offred's baby in The Handmaid's Tale is so important.